Effective Martingales with Restricted Wagers: Implication results

-\begin{proof}[Proof of Proposition \ref{prop oscillate to save}] Let $0\in A\subset\fR$, $x\in\set{-1,+1}^\fN$, and let $M$ be an $A$-supermartingale that achieves \textsc{oscillation} on $x$.
-We assume w.l.o.g. that $M$ is a martingale, because by definition $M$ achieves \textsc{oscillation} iff $\tilde M$ oscillates.
-Take $a,b\in\fR$, such that
+\begin{proof} Let $0\in A\subset\fQ$, $x\in\set{-1,+1}^\fN$, and let $M$ be an $A$-supermartingale that achieves \textsc{oscillation} on $x$.
+We assume w.l.o.g. that $M$ is a proper martingale, because by definition $M$ achieves \textsc{oscillation} iff $\tilde M$ oscillates.
+Take $a,b\in\fQ$, such that

+We construct a supermartingale $S$ that achieves $\infty\text{-\textsc{consumption}}$ on $x$.
+In the beginning $S$ waits until $M$'s capital drops below $a$.
+Then $S$ mimics $M$ until $M$'s capital is above $b$.
+At this point $S$ consumes $b-a$ and starts over waiting until $M$'s capital drops below $a$, mimicking $M$ until $M$'s capital goes above $b$, consuming $b-a$, and starting over again.